prio-data/views_outreach/codebooks/archive/README.md

-This folder contains archived versions of the API codebooks; codebooks documenting the datasets we make available in the VIEWS API.
+This folder contains archived versions of the API codebooks; codebooks documenting each dataset we make available in the VIEWS API.
+The date in the file name refers to the last revision.